Three Amazing Apple-Filled Desserts, Including Martha's Cinnamon-Swirl Apple Slab Pie

 Cinnamon-Swirl Apple Slab Pie

-Once you’ve arranged the diminutive cinnamon rolls on top of the apple mixture, don’t forget the finishing touches!
-A brush of egg wash and a sprinkle of sanding sugar before baking, and a masterpiece is born.
+Once you've arranged the diminutive cinnamon rolls on top of the apple mixture, don't forget the finishing touches of this delicious Cinnamon-Swirl Apple Slab Pie.
+Simply add a brush of egg wash and a sprinkle of sanding sugar before baking and a masterpiece is born.

 Apple Layer Cake with Cream-Cheese Frosting